Yasudac/uhdm/README.md

 Rather than relying solely on one-step answers, UHDM introduces a modular, internally parallelized reasoning strategy to produce richer and more resilient outputs.
 The approach emphasizes intention reinterpretation, dynamic prioritization based on user context, and embedded self-evaluation, making it ideal for experimental or analytical settings where depth and traceability are critical.

-This version (v1.0 - Lite) provides a streamlined base layer suitable for immediate deployment within ChatGPT’s custom instructions.
+This version (v1.0) provides a streamlined base layer suitable for immediate deployment within ChatGPT’s custom instructions.
 Future versions may introduce additional modules or enhanced meta-cognitive behaviors.

 ## Key Use Cases